stathis99/Inverted-Search-Engine/README.md

 ![Build Status](https://github.com/chatziko-k08/lecture-code/workflows/run-tests/badge.svg)

-In this project we have implemented an Inverted Search Engine.
+In this project we have implemented an Inverted Search Engine using C/C++.
-You can see further details in the folder "Documentation"
+Further details can be found [here](Documentation/Inverted-Search-Engine.pdf)

 ### Usage Example